alexbatesdev/SchoolDocs/README.md

 # Note on Academic Integrity
 I understand the temptation to find quick solutions in a high-pressure academic environment.
 However, I urge you to respect the principles of academic integrity.
 This repository should serve as an inspiration or a study guide, not a shortcut to completing your assignments.
+___
+Note: Readme written by AI because I'm lazy when it comes to flowery words